 Microlearning Example: Instructions for the Rocket Pack – Card Game for Blended Learning

-The Rocket Pack is a card game for trainers seeking inspiration for their blended learning.
-In addition to a booklet with detailed descriptions, a card is included, allowing the user to start immediately – all according to the microlearning principle:
+The rocket pack is a card game for trainers looking for ideas for their blended learning.
+In addition to a manual booklet with detailed descriptions, a card is also included, allowing the user to start right away – entirely based on the principle of microlearning:

 Three small steps